haunt98/til/install-archlinux.md

-# Install Archlinux
+# Install Arch Linux

-Install Archlinux is thing I always want to do for my laptop/PC since I had my laptop in ninth grade.
+Install Arch Linux is thing I always want to do for my laptop/PC since I had my laptop in ninth grade.

 This is not a guide for everyone, this is just save for myself in a future and for anyone who want to taste a bit.